Thoracic Outlet Syndrome

 WHAT YOU SHOULD KNOW:

-- Nonsteroidal anti-inflammatory (NSAID) medicine may decrease swelling and pain or fever.
+- Nonsteroidal anti-inflammatory (NSAID) medicine may decrease swelling or pain.
 This medicine can be bought with or without a doctor's order.
-This medicine can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask your primary healthcare provider if NSAIDs are safe for you.
+NSAIDs can cause stomach bleeding or kidney problems in certain people.
+If you take blood thinner medicine, always ask your primary healthcare provider (PHP) if NSAIDs are safe for you.
 Always read the medicine label and follow the directions on it before using this medicine.

 - You have a weak grip that is new for you.

 - One hand looks smaller than the other.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.